getsetbro/blog/_posts/2015-08-25-webapp-on-raspberry-pi-via-windows-uwp.markdown

 ---

 Scott Hanselman's article is accurate for the commands to connect and login: [hanselman.com/blog/SettingUpWindows10ForIoTOnYourRaspberryPi2.aspx](http://www.hanselman.com/blog/SettingUpWindows10ForIoTOnYourRaspberryPi2.aspx).

+Be aware that to the credentials for the Pi the username is "MINWINPC\administrator" and password is "p@ssw0rd" - some articles I saw did not have the machine name as part of the username in their instructions.

-He had all the steps I needed except he was deploying a C# app which has a different manual config screen than what I needed for my remote web-app.
+Scott had all the steps I needed except he was deploying a C# app which has a different manual config screen than what I needed for my remote web-app.
 For me when I selected the properties of my project it looked like this:
 ![Project properties](http://getsetbro.com/images/onraspiviawinuwp/projectproperties.png)

 In your setting choose not to use authentication. (shown here [oliviaklose.com/hello-blinky/](http://oliviaklose.com/hello-blinky/) )

-Be aware that to the credentials for the Pi the username is "MINWINPC\administrator" and password is "p@ssw0rd" - some articles I saw did not have the machine name as part of the username in their instructions.

 The device is serving up a webpage that can be provide tasks at http://IP.AD.DRE.SS or http://minwinpc (if and when it works).
 Once you have deployed you will go to this webpage to START your app - using the webpage interface.